Einstein Type Systems on Complete Manifolds: Introduction

 \section{Introduction}

-In this paper we shall analyse existence results for relativistic initial data via the well-known conformal method \cite{CB-ConformalMethod.1,York1,York2},\footnote{For some updated presentations of this method, see, for instance \cite[Chapter 2]{AL-Book}, \cite[Chapter VII]{MR2473363} and \cite{MaxwellConformalMethod}.} focusing on constructions on complete non-compact manifolds without special asymptotic conditions.
-This last method is associated to the Einstein constraint equations (ECE) of general relativity (GR), which stand as necessary conditions for general relativistic initial data sets to admit a well-posed evolution problem \cite{CB-WellPosedness1,CB-WellPosedness2}.\footnote{For thorough updated reviews on this topic see \cite{MR2473363} and \cite{RingstromBook}.} Let us briefly recall the setting of this last problem.
-To begin with, recall that within GR a space-time is defined as a Lorentzian manifolds $(V^{n+1},\bar{g})$ satisfying the Einstein field equations\footnote{Although the case $n=3$ is the one which corresponds to the physical space-time, we shall present our results, whenever possible, for any $n\geq 3$ since these cases are motivated by potential higher-dimensional modifications of GR.}
+In this article we analyse existence results for relativistic initial data via the conformal method \cite{CB-ConformalMethod.1,York1,York2}, focusing on constructions on complete non-compact manifolds without special asymptotic conditions.
+This work is motivated by well-established programs devoted to the analysis of geometric partial differential equations (PDEs) on such complete manifolds, exemplified by \cite{AlbanseRigoli.1,AlbanseRigoli.2,GunPig,GunPig2,MR2962687}, and by recent advances in the analysis of the coupled Einstein constraint equations (ECE) of general relativity (GR), initiated by \cite{Holst1,MaxwellFarCMC}.
+Within GR a space-time is defined as a Lorentzian manifold $(V^{n+1},\bar{g})$ satisfying the Einstein equations:

-where $\mathrm{Ric}_{\bar{g}}$ and $R_{\bar{g}}$ stand for the Ricci tensor and scalar curvature respectively; $\Lambda$ stands for the \emph{cosmological constant}, and $T$ stands for the \emph{energy-momentum} tensor field associated to some physical model, which will typically depend both on the space-time metric $\bar{g}$ and some collection of physical fields, here collectively denoted by $\bar{\psi}$.
+where $\mathrm{Ric}_{\bar{g}}$ and $R_{\bar{g}}$ stand for the Ricci tensor and scalar curvature respectively; $\Lambda$ stands for the \emph{cosmological constant}, and $T$ stands for the \emph{energy-momentum} tensor field associated with some physical model.
+Such $T$ will typically depend both on the space-time metric $\bar{g}$ and some collection of physical fields, here collectively denoted by $\bar{\psi}$.
 Demanding \emph{physically reasonable} causality conditions imposes topological restrictions on $V^{n+1}$.
-In particular, \emph{global hyperbolicity}, which excludes possibilities such as backwards in time travels, imposes that $V^{n+1}\cong M^n\times \mathbb{R}$ \cite{SanchezSplittingThm,SanchezSplittingThm2,GerochSplittingThm}, and we shall always assume $V$ to be globally hyperbolic.
+In particular, we always assume \emph{global hyperbolicity} which excludes backward travels in time and imposes that $V^{n+1}\cong M^n\times \mathbb{R}$ \cite{SanchezSplittingThm,SanchezSplittingThm2,GerochSplittingThm}.